cds-snc/docs/rfcs/0001-working-in-the-open.md

 on our practices, and ask that you simply respect that working in the open is a challenging process.

-For this document, `we` refers to the CDS developer community.
+For this document, 'we' refers to the CDS developer community.

 ## Motivation